 - register your travel and contact details, so we can contact you in an emergency

 - subscribe to this travel advice to receive free email updates each time it’s reissued

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest Embassy of Jordan for the most up-to-date information.
+As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, you should contact the nearest Embassy of Jordan for the most up-to-date information.

 Foreigners wishing to stay more than one month in Jordan must register with the police and may be required to undergo medical and HIV tests.

 A valid yellow fever vaccination certificate is required for entry into Jordan if you have come from or transited an area where there is a risk of transmission.